toBeOfUse/selfdiscovery/src/content/blog/gif.md

 ---
-title: The Eye of the Beholder
+title: A GIF By Any Other Name
 tagline: Everyone loves GIFs, and hates .webp files.
 But why?
 And why is the Internet switching from one to the other?
 date: 2025-03-11
 tags: ["computers", "digital art", "the culture"]